smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 ## Potential downsides
-OEM should implement the method to display the message on HMI.
+OEM should implement the method to display the message on their HMI.

 ## Impact on existing code